What Are ADLs And IADLs And How Do They Relate To Senior Caregiving?

 How Do ADLs And IADLs Relate To Senior Caregiving?

 One method that families and caregivers use to determine what care a senior needs is an ADL/IADL check sheet.
 The check sheet features rows of various ADLs/IADLs and a few columns that signify the level of function a senior has.
-Users can check proficiency levels from “fully independent” to “needs help” to “impossible.”
-This type of check sheet can be analyzed to help create an effective caregiving program for the senior.
+People can check proficiency levels from “fully independent” to “needs help” to “impossible.”
+A senior caregiving agency can then review and analyze these check sheets to determine the required level of care and to create an effective care services program for the senior.

 Contact Us